-Certain populations are at an increased risk of thyroid cancer and should, therefore, be advised to check for symptoms of thyroid cancer.
-Risk factors include:
+Certain populations are at an increased risk of thyroid cancer and should, therefore, be advised to check for thyroid cancer symptoms.

 - Asian ethnicity